milkymap/omnimcp/README.md

 **Error: `spawn uvx ENOENT` or `command not found: uvx`**

 This means `uv` is not installed or not in your PATH.
-[See detailed troubleshooting guide](https://github.com/anthropics/anthropic-cookbook/blob/main/misc/mcp_local_server_troubleshooting.md).
+[See official MCP server guide](https://modelcontextprotocol.io/docs/develop/build-server).

 **Quick fixes:**